solana-labs/solana/docs/src/developing/lookup-tables.md

 // send and confirm the transaction
-// (NOTE: There is NOT an array of Signers here; see the note below...) const txid = await web3.sendAndConfirmTransaction(connection, transactionV0);
+// (NOTE: There is NOT an array of Signers here; see the note below...) const txidV0 = await web3.sendAndConfirmTransaction(connection, transactionV0);

 console.log(
   `Transaction: https://explorer.solana.com/tx/${txidV0}?cluster=devnet`,